• Skip to primary navigation

 Contests

-Another way to do voice overs and make money is to join Contests.
+Another way to do voiceovers and make money is to join Contests.
 Contests are a great idea when clients are unsure what they are looking so they get top options from the pros.
-If chosen to join a contest, you will be asked to do a voice a over of not more than 100 words.
-If the client likes it and picks you, you are to deliver the voice over for the entire material and get paid.
+If chosen to join a contest, you will be asked to do a voice-over of not more than 100 words.
+If the client likes it and picks you, you are to deliver the voice-over for the entire material and get paid.

 Speedies

-Remember that you get to set your own rates while working as a professional voice actor on VoiceBunny, and then the company will mark it up with their own fees.
+Remember that you get to set your rates while working as a professional voice actor on VoiceBunny, and then the company will mark it up with their fees.
+(Their fees are charged to the client and don’t come out of your rate.

-All of your submissions must pass quality control, so make sure that you use high quality audio equipment and record from your quiet home studio.
-The good thing is, VoiceBunny will still pay your voiceover even if the client decides to reject it later.
+All of your submissions must pass quality control, so make sure that you use high-quality audio equipment and record from your quiet home studio.
+The good thing is that VoiceBunny will still pay for your voiceover even if the client decides to reject it later.

 Getting Paid on VoiceBunny: How much can you make as a voice actor?